Like my work and want a custom piece? You're in the right place!

 The commission process begins with a no-obligation, exploratory conversation.
 This is for us to get to know each other and talk about the goals of the project.
 I will show you a portfolio that covers the range of my work so I can get an idea of what catches your eye and what specifically you are drawn to.

 I'll also ask you questions that help you articulate what you're looking for.
 I'm comfortable doing this and I know how to get a sense of your artistic style, so don't stress too much about this before contacting me.
 If you're on Pinterest, it might be helpful (but not necessary) to create a board that collects some of your visual inspiration around this project.
+Need a place to explore that further?
+Check out the Abstract Art History boards I've pinned.

 My base rate for commissions is $1.35 per square inch on canvas, plus tax if applicable.
 For example, a 20x20" custom painting starts at $540.
 The rate may be higher depending on materials and on how much oversight you want to have in the creation process.